mariusvniekerk/condax/README.md

 `condax` is a package manager exclusively for installing commands. `condax`, built on top of `conda` variants, frees you from activating and deactivating conda environments while keeping programs in separate environments.

 `condax` was originally developed by [Marius van Niekerk ](https://github.com/mariusvniekerk/condax).
-I'm adding features here after the version 0.0.5.
+More features have been added here after the version 0.0.5.

 ## Examples